paint-by-number/paint-by-number.github.io/_posts/blog/2014-12-10-vietnam-africa-comparison.md

 	<figcaption>Credit:<a href="mannisingh.wordpress.com">Manni Singh</a></figcaption>
 </figure>

-Given Africa's geographic size, Anh and I are curious to have a quick glance of its economic landscape.
+Given Africa's geographic size, Anh and I are curious to have a quick glance at its economic landscape.
 So we compare GDP per capita of sub-Saharan African countries with that of Vietnam, hoping to calm my friends down a bit.
 Vietnam is the bold red line in the graph.

 <figure>
 	<img src="/images/vietnam_africa_full.png" alt="vietnam_africa_full">